lucasvtiradentes/chrome-cmd/README.md

 chrome-cmd tabs list
 ```

-If you need to see the setup instructions again, run `chrome-cmd --help`.
+If you need to see the setup instructions again, run `chrome-cmd setup`.

 </details>